mcornick/vim-bats/README.md

 # vim-bats

-This plugin adds a `:Bats` command that runs bats.
+This plugin adds a `:Bats` command that runs [bats][bats].
 It also sets up files with a .bats extension to be highlighted as shell scripts, since that's ultimately what they are.

 ## Installation